shaliulab/idoc_docs/docs/how-to-build/IDOC_3D_Assembly_Parts.md

 ## **Printing overview**

-The entire catalogue of 3D printed parts is available for download from the IDOC GitHub page (https://github.com/shaliulab/idoc_docs/tree/master/assets/src/3D_printed_parts).
+The entire catalogue of 3D printed parts is available for download from the [IDOC GitHub page](https://github.com/shaliulab/idoc_docs/tree/master/docs/assets/src/3D_printed_parts).
 Each file is accompanied by a Cura profile file containing the optimal parameters for printing.
 Regarding materials, you have some options, however the ones listed below are deemed optimal for these applications.

 [List of files](/assets/src/3D_printed_parts/IDOC_setup/3d_files.zip)